percona/postgresql-docs/docs/solutions/high-availability.md

 ### How to achieve it?

-A short answer is: add redundancy to your deployment, eliminate a single point of failure and have the mechanism to transfer the services from a failed member to the healthy one.
+A short answer is: add redundancy to your deployment, eliminate a single point of failure (SPOF) and have the mechanism to transfer the services from a failed member to the healthy one.

 For a long answer, let's break it down into steps.